cmouse/pwkeep/README.md

 The private.pem file contains your private key.
 It is fully manipulatable with openssl binary without any specialities.

 system-\* files contain actual credentials.
 The file name consists from system- prefix and hashed system name.
-The system name is encrypted with your public key, then hashed iterations time with chosen hash, SHA512 by default.
+The system name is hashed by appending your public key in DER format, then hashed iterations time with chosen hash, SHA512 by default.

 The actual file format is: